intsystems/BMM/task2/readme.md

 6. [Reporter: TODO] Train VAE.
 Train vanilla AE to repeat VAE performance using GAN.
 Sample from AE, analyze sampling performance.
 Dataset: MNIST or similar dataset.

-7. [Reporter: TODO] Plot vectorfield from contractive AE.
+7. [Reporter: TODO] Plot vector field from contractive AE.
 Plot heatmap for norm of it.
 Plot VAE density.
 Compare results.
-Analyze dependency of density estimation quality of AE from sigma.
-Dataset: MNIST or similar dataset.
+Analyze dependency of density estimation quality of AE from sigma. taset: multiple sintenic datasets from the paper.
 * [Paper](https://www.jmlr.org/papers/volume15/alain14a/alain14a.pdf)

-8. [Reporter: TODO] Plot vectorfield from denoysing AE.
+8. [Reporter: TODO] Plot vector field from denoysing AE.
 Plot heatmap for norm of it.
 Plot VAE density.
 Compare results.
 Analyze dependency of density estimation quality of AE from sigma.
-Dataset: MNIST or similar dataset.
+Dataset: multiple sintenic datasets from the paper.
 * [Paper](https://www.jmlr.org/papers/volume15/alain14a/alain14a.pdf)